DWashington3/Daily_Practice/README.md

   -  VBA
   - Excel

-  I don't really have an eleaborate plan to build anything,  but i will be checking in daily to work on something.
+  I don't really have an elaborate plan to build anything, but i will be checking in daily to work on something.

+    With that being said i am feeling extremely overwhelmed with the skills I should remember but have forgotten so I think before i even get to the skills mentioned above i have to relearn  git bash commands, and branch basics.
+That’s going to be critical to my documenting my process daily so i will start there.
+Also, since I do daily work with confluence and JIRA i will work on how i can document that work legally with my work restrictions.

+**Objective 1:** Relearn Git Basics, and look into bitbucket

   </p>
 </details>
 <details><summary> MAY 2023 </summary>